 Find great bargains, unique items, and hidden treasures at the Shipshewana Auction & Flea Market.
 With 26 aisles and nearly 700 vendors, this is a gem you don’t want to miss.

 You can also bid on a wide range of items ranging from antique toys to vintage signs at the auction.
-With six to ten live auctioneers simultaneously selling every Wednesday, there’s always something to see at this live auction year-round.
+With six to nine live auctioneers simultaneously selling every Wednesday, there’s always something to see at this live auction year-round.

 Additional opportunities include:

 When it’s time for a break, you can enjoy a delicious meal at the Shipshewana Auction Restaurant where you’ll find weekly specials that include local favorites such as homemade chicken and noodles, hamloaf and meatloaf, and hand breaded tenderloins and fish.
 They also serve up some amazing pies in many flavors.
 Not-to-mention breakfast favorites like the haystack, omelettes, and fried mush.
 Plus, book a room at the local Farmstead Inn and enjoy Amish country relaxation with all the added amenities.

 To get the most out of your visit, download the Flea Market's Trip Planning Packet.